8 comments

 18 comments

 If you're a homeowner age 62 or older and want access to a portion of your home equity without selling or taking on new required monthly payments, a reverse mortgage may be an option.
-But you must meet HUD’s 2025 eligibility criteria for income, property, equity, and now citizenship status.
-This guide explains every qualification you need to know for...
+But you must meet HUD's eligibility criteria for income, property, equity, and citizenship status.
+This guide explains every qualification you need to know, including HUD policy...
 Read Full Article